 My love for single-layer cakes and small-batch cupcakes is strong, but today I'm sharing with you an easy small-batch breakfast sweets recipe that yields just 6 cinnamon rolls.
 And my God, are they ever good!

 They're golden brown on the outside with a buttery, cinnamon sugar filling inside that's so soft and fluffy.
 You can easily enjoy these just as they are or you can top each one with a generous slathering of this small batch cream cheese frosting!
 Either way, they are absolutely fantastic!

 Here's What You'll Need

 To make these small batch cinnamon rolls, you'll need:

 - Buttermilk.
 Helps give the cinnamon rolls their fluffy texture!
 This will need to be warm to the touch before mixing it with the instant dry yeast.
 You can also use warm to the touch whole milk in place of buttermilk.

 - Instant Dry Yeast.
 Using the instant dry yeast cuts down a little on the rest time for the dough.
 You can use active dry yeast if you prefer, but expect to add on some time for the dough to rest.

 - All-Purpose Flour.
 Helps to give the cinnamon rolls their light and fluffy texture!

 - Granulated Sugar.
 Helps to get that yeast going as well as give the rolls a little bit of added sweetness.

 - Salt.
 A necessary ingredient to make these small-batch rolls taste good!

 - Unsalted Butter.
 Only 2 tablespoons are needed, but make sure it's melted first before adding it to the dough.

 - Eggs.
 You will need two total.
 One for the dough and one for an egg wash that gets brushed on right before you bake them.

-For the cinnamon sugar filling you will need softened unsalted butter for spreading onto the rolled out dough, and light brown sugar, granulated sugar, and ground cinnamon which get mixed together and spread over top!
+For the cinnamon sugar filling you will need softened unsalted butter for spreading onto the rolled-out dough, light brown sugar, granulated sugar, and ground cinnamon which get mixed together and spread over top!
 YUM!